gilnobrega/farmr/README.md

 "sendBalanceNotifications":true
 }]
 ```
+``binPath`` is where ChiaBot detected the chia daemon binary is installed in.

 ``"type": 0`` means your client was initialized as a farmer, while ``"type": 1`` is for harvesters.
 You can change these values if you wish to convert your farmer into a harvester or otherwise.

 You may set ``sendPlotNotifications`` and ``sendBalanceNotifications`` to ``false`` if you do not wish to receive notifications.

-You may delete this file to reset settings and generate a new id.
+You may delete ``chiabot.json`` to reset settings and generate a new id once your start the client again.

 ### Troubleshooting
 If the client crashes: